NVIDIA/cutlass/README-sycl.md

 To build CUTLASS SYCL support you need the latest version of DPC++ compiler.
 You can either use a recent [nighly build](https://github.com/intel/llvm/releases) or build the compiler from source as described in [oneAPI DPC++ guidline]((https://github.com/intel/llvm/blob/sycl/sycl/doc/GetStartedGuide.md#build-dpc-toolchain-with-support-for-nvidia-cuda)).

-In either case, CUDA version >= 12.3 is required.

 ## Building with SYCL support
 Once you have your compiler installed, you need to point the `CMAKE_CUDA_HOST_COMPILER` flag to the clang++ provided by it.